 About Gregg’s work, the poet W. S. Merwin said,

 I have loved Linda Gregg’s poems since I first read them.
 They are original in the way that really matters: they speak clearly of their source.
 They are inseparable from the surprising, unrolling, eventful, pure current of their language, and they convey at once the pain of individual loss, a steady and utterly personal radiance.

 Gregg’s honors include a Guggenheim Fellowship, a Lannan Literary Foundation Fellowship, a National Endowment for the Arts grant, a Whiting Writer’s Award, as well as multiple Pushcart Prizes.
 She was the 2003 winner of the Sara Teasdale Award and the 2006 PEN/Voelcker Award winner for Poetry.

-She taught at the University of Iowa, Columbia University, the University of California at Berkeley, and Princeton University.
+Gregg taught at the University of Iowa, Columbia University, the University of California, Berkeley, and Princeton University.
 She died on March 20, 2019.